Architecture

 dataflows is designed to synchronize data from external systems into its own warehouse tables.

-// Example: Syncing ClickUp Tasks to local DB
+// Example: Syncing ClickUp Tasks to the local warehouse

 })